EeveeMasterA/Pokemon-FireRed-Expansion/README.md

 Step 3: Press "Import All Spritesheets" and select the Sprites Folder.
 Then wait and all the sprites should be there.

 Step 4: Press "Import All Icons" and select the Import Folder.
-Then wait and again every icons (except for gen 8 you'll have to make your own), Will be there.
+Then wait and again every icons (except for gen 8 you'll have to make your own *as well for footprints), Will be there.

 Step 5: Press "Save Pokemon" And close PGE.